 Cross Stream Sampler (CSS)

-The Mark & Wedell Cross Stream Sampler (CSS) is engineered to extract a fully representative increment of bulk material from a free-falling stream, typically at the discharge point of a conveyor belt or transfer chute.
-True sample integrity is fundamental for accurate quality control, and this system ensures representativity by capturing a complete and unbiased cross-section of the entire material stream with each cut.
-Much like our robust Cross Stream Cutter (CSC), this automated process eliminates the inconsistencies and safety risks associated with manual sampling in harsh industrial environments.
+The Mark & Wedell Cross Stream Sampler (CSS) is engineered to extract a fully representative sample of bulk material from a free-falling stream, typically at the discharge point of a conveyor belt or transfer chute.
+Accurate quality control depends on true sample integrity, and the CSS achieves this by capturing a complete, unbiased cross-section of the entire material stream with each cut.
+Like our Cross Stream Cutter (CSC), this automated system removes the inconsistencies and safety risks that come with manual sampling in harsh industrial environments.

-To meet diverse operational demands, the Cross Stream Sampler is available in two robust variants.
-The Cross Stream Sampler Chain (CSS-C) is driven by a heavy-duty chain system, providing exceptional reliability for a wide range of materials.
-For applications involving high concentrations of dust or fine particulates, the Cross Stream Sampler Wire (CSS-W) is the ideal solution.
-Its wire-driven mechanism minimizes surfaces where dust can accumulate, ensuring smooth, low-maintenance operation with materials like biomass and limestone powder.
+The Cross Stream Sampler is available in two variants to suit different operational requirements.
+The Cross Stream Sampler Chain (CSS-C) uses a heavy-duty chain drive, offering reliable performance across a wide range of materials.
+For environments with high concentrations of dust or fine particulates, the Cross Stream Sampler Wire (CSS-W) is the more suitable option.
+Its wire-driven mechanism reduces surfaces where dust can accumulate, resulting in smooth, low-maintenance operation with materials such as biomass and limestone powder.

 The Cross Stream Sampler (CSS) is: